xilinchen/personal_web/content/authors/admin/_index.md

 I'm originally from [Chengdu](https://en.wikipedia.org/wiki/Chengdu) and moved to the U.S. for my master's degree.
 My career has been majorly focus on healthcare related research including substance abuse, trauma transportation and surgical education.
 I found working in healthcare research very challenging and fulfilling!
 Today I am a statistician for the Center for Surgical Training and Research at the University of Michigan.

 My first name is pronounced "She-lynn".
-In my free time, I enjoy walking, gardening, cooking and trying new restaurants!
+In my free time, I enjoy going for walks, gardening, cooking and trying new restaurants!